-The Board has (i) established the number of directors as three, effective as of the date of the Annual Meeting, and (ii) nominated three directors (Messrs.
+The Board has (i) ratified the number of directors as three and (ii) nominated three directors (Messrs.
 McGoldrick and Reding and Dr. Schwartz) for re-election at the Annual Meeting.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors at the annual meeting at which a quorum is present.
 The nominees receiving the most "For" votes (among votes properly cast in person or by proxy) will be elected.
 If no contrary indication is made, shares represented by executed proxies will be voted "For" the election of the nominees named above or, if any nominee becomes unavailable for election as a result of an unexpected occurrence, "For" the election of a substitute nominee designated by the Board of Directors.
 Each nominee has agreed to serve as a director if elected, and we have no reason to believe that any nominee will be unable to serve.